dbeniamin/1-100_PythonCode_Challenge/README.md

 - Cleaning the data, converting data types to usable Pandas Datetime.
 - Filtering based on multiple conditions, data visualization with Seaborn.

+**03.02.2025 → day 79 - Analysing with Plotly, Matplotlib and Seaborn** - Analyzing and cleaning data, creating charts to observe filtering.
+- Sunburst chart with regional data breakdown.
+- Observing patterns in the given data sheet.

 ### Contributing: